 The powder room AKA half bathroom – although typically the smallest of all the rooms in your house, can be an opportunity to make a big statement for you and your guests.
 Because these bathrooms are small and often not a room that you spend a lot of time in, you have a huge opportunity to do something unique and fun in there, but it’s not a room in which I splurge for obvious reasons.
 So we’ve taken on the task and designed 9 budget-friendly powder rooms for you.
-All of these below lean more on the affordable side and everything them in them is off the shelf and ready to order or pick up in store.
+All of these below lean more on the affordable side and everything in them is off the shelf and ready to order or pick up in-store.
 Let’s get into it:

 Wood and White: For those of you that like less of everything – including color in your powder room then this one is for you.
-It is minimal yet still warm what with those hits of wood in the hook, lighting and the mirror.
+It is minimal yet still warm what with those hits of wood in the vanity, hook, lighting, and the mirror.
 And that floor tile looks textural and graphic without introducing something busy and fussy into a small bathroom.

 Modern Tropical: Another newbie!
 We wanted to lean into a “sophisticated vacation vibe” and I think we did it.
 That Jungalow wallpaper is so good and paired with that dark blue subway tile it just makes it chic.
 But to warm it up (and add some glam) brass was necessary.
 Both the light and towel ring have this cool asymmetrical thing going on that’s really cool and interesting.
 So for the rest, we kept it simple with hits of black to ground the whole look.

 Woodsy and Warm: This one speaks a bit to Em’s Pacific Northwest roots, and we can see this particular bathroom in a modern yet warm cabin in the woods.
 If green walls aren’t for you then you could keep the walls white and you still have a really pretty powder room for your guests to enjoy.